-Montgomery, who visited hundreds of garden centers this spring, shared highlights and trends from his tours with the Top 100.
-The Grow Your Own edibles program, for example, was a big plus this year for Lowe's, Montgomery says, and container items priced under $20 moved well.
-Sun Parasol was a good example of a brand that held high retail price points, garnering $24.99 for 10-inch baskets and $9 to $10 for 1-gallon items.
+Montgomery, a marketing consultant who visited hundreds of garden centers this spring, shared highlights and trends from his tours with the Top 100.
+The Grow Your Own edibles program, for example, was a big plus this year for Lowe's, Montgomery says.
+And perhaps the biggest winner in regard to edibles this spring was Scotts.

-Hall, the chairholder of the Ellison Chair at Texas A&M University, shared findings of his own 50-state grower survey.
-Hall says 14.8 percent of growers left the industry between 2007 and 2009.
-Many of the growers lost were tree producers but a number of the growers lost were the greenhouse kind.
+Charlie Hall, the chairholder of the Ellison Chair at Texas A&M University, shared some of his findings of his own 50-state grower survey.
+Hall says 15 percent of the growers have vanished from the industry over the last few years.
+The biggest reduction of growers is on the nursery side.

 Immigration An Issue

-A key point ANLA's Regelbrugge made at the Sound Off is he does not expect comprehensive immigration reform to happen this year - and it may not happen by the next presidential election in 2012.
-The reason: Health care took so much time and energy away from the immigration issue in 2009 and early this year.
+A key point ANLA's Craig Reggelbrugge made at the Top 100 Growers Sound Off is he does not expect comprehensive immigration reform to happen this year - and it may not happen by the next presidential election in 2012.
+The reason: Health care took so much time and energy away from the immigration issue.